Costa Rican Dance

 Merengue

 Merengue is one of the most popular Latin dances in Costa Rica – it can be heard in almost every home, discotheque and radio station in the country.
 It has a two-step beat that features fast footwork and swaying hips.
 The man leads and usually holds the woman by her waist and right hand.
-Merengue is a tight dance, and couples move within a small circle; when steps are made in any direction, they only traverse the space of a few feet.
-It’s easy to find somewhere to dance merengue, but to give it a whirl at home, look for music from Grupo Mania, La Makina or Los Hermanos Rosario.
+Merengue is a tight dance where couples move within a small circle; when steps are made in any direction, they only traverse the space of a few feet.
+It’s easy to find somewhere to dance merengue, but to give it a whirl at home look for music from Grupo Mania, La Makina or Los Hermanos Rosario.

 Salsa

 Another popular local dance, salsa originated in Cuba and was influenced by mambo, Guaguanco and Afro-Caribbean beats.
-It blends quick steps with sensual movements in a three-step rhythm danced over each four-beat measure.
+It blends quick steps with sensual movements in a three-step rhythm danced over a four-beat measure.
 As in most Latin dances, the man leads holding one or both of his partner’s hands.
 Experienced salsa dancers often employ complicated spins and intricate steps, which add panache to their dance.
 Like merengue, it is easy to find a club that plays salsa music; popular artists include Elvis Crespo, Celia Cruz and Salsa kids.

 Cumbia